NFL International Series: Long-term deals and new stadiums (2016–2021)

-For 2017 the series underwent a partial rebrand with four games in London branded as NFL London Games and one game in Mexico City branded as the NFL Mexico Game.
+For 2017, the series scheduled four games in London and one game in Mexico City.

 In January 2018, it was announced that three games would be played in London that year, with two at Wembley and the other the first game at Tottenham Hotspur's new stadium.
 However, it was later confirmed that the opening of Tottenham Hotspur Stadium would be delayed and therefore all three games would be held at Wembley.
 Having already fulfilled the minimum three-game requirement for Twickenham Stadium in 2017, the league would no longer host games there.
 The Mexico City date and opponents were not announced at that time, but were later confirmed as the Los Angeles Rams playing as designated home team against the Kansas City Chiefs.
-This game was subsequently moved to Los Angeles due to poor field conditions at Estadio Azteca.
+The game was subsequently moved to the Rams' then-home stadium, Los Angeles Memorial Coliseum, due to player safety concerns regarding the poor field conditions at Estadio Azteca.
 The ensuing game would also attract notoriety as the third-highest scoring game in NFL history, and the highest-scoring game in Monday Night Football history.

 In October 2018, the league confirmed four London Games would take place in 2019.
 Wembley Stadium would host two and Tottenham Hotspur Stadium would host the remaining two.
 The Jacksonville Jaguars would return to Wembley Stadium for the seventh consecutive year in line with their annual commitment.
 The final schedule was announced in April 2019 alongside that of the rest of the regular season.
-This marked the end of the Los Angeles Chargers', Los Angeles Rams' and Oakland Raiders' annual commitments, with all three moving to new stadiums in 2020.
+This marked the end of the Los Angeles Chargers', Los Angeles Rams', and Oakland Raiders' annual commitments, with all three moving to new stadiums in 2020.

 In November 2019, the Atlanta Falcons and Miami Dolphins were announced as home teams for 2020 games in either London or Mexico City.